thealeksandr/PFLockScreen-Android/README.md

 [![](https://jitpack.io/v/thealeksandr/PFLockScreen-Android.svg)](https://jitpack.io/#thealeksandr/PFLockScreen-Android)

-**Feel free to ask questions add issues.** If I don't respond to an issue or PR, feel free to ping me or send me DM on twitter @thealeksandr.
+**Feel free to ask questions add issues.** If I don't respond to an issue or PR, feel free to ping me or send me **Direct Message** on twitter @thealeksandr.
+If you create issue it would be nice if you subscribe for updates.
+So we can discuss it.

-## beta 3 Update
+## beta 4 Update
-* Fix support for Android < M
+* Separate UI from Encryption part in case if you want to create your own encryption.
+(Please see detail below)
+* (if you created something server side related.
+Remember not to pass pure pin in request.
+Or be sure it's secure).
+* Added options to change style for next button, Hint (Can't rememeber) button and title.
+Also Removed some
+* parameters as background and margin from "Next" button to make it more flexible to customise.
+If you want transparent
+* background or any other and marging please added your custom style.
-* Minor fixes and Improvements
+* Updated to AndroidX and gradle version.

 ## Min SDK Version - 15